Youth & Teen Mental Health First Aid

 In 2000, the Mental Health First Aid Program was created in Canberra, Australia, by Betty Kitchener, an educator and mental health consumer, in partnership with Professor Tony Jorm, a mental health researcher.
 The aim in creating the program was to extend the concept of first aid training to include mental health problems so that community members were empowered to provide better initial support to someone who is developing a mental health problem, has a worsening of an existing mental health problem or is in a mental health crisis.

-Why should I take the Mental Health First Aid Course?
+Why should I take the Youth Mental Health First Aid Course?

 Peer-reviewed studies published in Australia, where the program originated,